-"I [Mr W] being the member of the above scheme write to instruct Carey Pensions Trustees UK Ltd to purchase a Hotel Room with borrowing from the developer with Salinas Sea on the island of Sal in the Cape Verde Islands, managed on "hotel room basis", through Oasis Atlántico, for a consideration of [number not given] on my behalf for the above Scheme."
+I [Mr S] being a member of the above scheme write to instruct Carey Pensions UK Ltd to purchase a Hotel Room with borrowing from the developer with Salinas Sea on the island of Sal in the Cape Verde Islands, managed on "hotel room basis", through Oasis Atlantic, for a consideration of [number given] on my behalf for the above scheme."

-The declaration then included a number of points including that Mr W understood:
+The declaration then included a number of points including:

-- Options was acting on an execution only basis and had not given advice. - the investment is High Risk and/or Speculative - Mr W confirmed that he had taken appropriate advice, including financial, investment and tax advice.
+- Mr S confirmed Options was acting on an execution only basis and had not given advice. - Mr S understood that the investment is the purchase of a hotel room that is "an Unregulated "Alternative Investment" and as such is considered High Risk and Speculative." - Mr S acknowledged and confirmed his understanding that the investment may prove difficult to value and/or sell / realise.